 - Vision loss

-Compensation in a Beovu Lawsuit
+What Compensation is Recoverable in a Beovu Lawsuit?

 If you suffered retinal vasculitis, retinal artery occlusion, intraocular inflammation, or other vision problems after receiving Beovu injections, we will be seeking the following types of damages for you: